danbugs/dancing_web/README.md

 #include <emscripten.h>
 #include "dcw_latest/dcw.h"

-extern void display_html(html_t raw_html); // this is necessary for the compiler to know this function will be available at runtime.
+extern void display_html(html_t raw_html); // this is necessary for the compiler to know this function will be available at runtime

 EMSCRIPTEN_KEEPALIVE // this is compulsory for functions you intend to call from HTML html_t add_two_numbers(int a, int b) // functions that return content to be rendered must return the html_t or char* types